Black Catholic Movement: Education reform, Black offices and exodus (1971–1975)

-After the NOBC was allotted only 30% of their requested funding for 1970 by the United States Conference of Catholic Bishops (USCCB) and after Cardinal O'Boyle (a staunch supporter of Civil Rights) announced his retirement, a delegation of Black Catholics led by the NBCLC president brought their grievances to the Vatican in 1971.
-They informed Deputy Secretary of State Abp Giovanni Benelli that the American bishops had been "lying" to Rome about the state of Black Catholicism (which was bleeding members and "dying").
+After the NOBC rejected the low-ball USCCB funding and after Cardinal Patrick O'Boyle (a staunch supporter of Civil Rights) announced his retirement, a delegation of Black Catholics led by the NBCLC president brought their grievances to the Vatican in 1971.
+They informed Deputy Secretary of State, Archbishop Giovanni Benelli, that the American bishops had been "lying" to Rome about the state of Black Catholicism (which was bleeding members and "dying").
 They demanded that a Black man be appointed as the next Archbishop of Washington, D.C., an African-American rite be created, and an African-American cardinal be named.

 That same year, the NBSC, NOBC, and various Black Catholic laypeople spearheaded a national campaign to stop the mass closings of Catholic schools in urban and predominantly Black communities.
 In many cases, neglected and/or to-be-shuttered Black Catholic schools were adapted as community-led institutions.
 Much like the period some 125 years prior, Black nuns led a movement to educate Black children in a time when the American and Catholic White hierarchy did not seem to care to.

 During this same period, Black Catholic ministries began to pop up in dioceses around the country, often in response to hostile conditions and with pushback from many Black Catholics themselves.

 The unrest extended into seminaries as well.
 At the Josephites', tensions between the more race-conscious Black students/members and their White peers, as well as with teachers/elders (Black and White) boiled over into open hostility.
 Many students left the seminary and a number of Josephite priests resigned.
 By 1971, the seminary had closed for studies.
 To this day, Josephite seminarians study at nearby universities, and their vocations from Black Americans has never recovered.

 A wave of resignations by priests occurred across Black Catholicism in the 1970s and coincided with a general nadir of American Catholicism overall (the latter being more or less unrelated to race issues).
 Catholics of all races began lapsing in droves.
 Between 1970 and 1975, hundreds of Black Catholic seminarians, dozens (~13%) of Black Catholic priests, and 125 Black nuns (~14%) left their posts, including NBCS foundress Sr. Martin de Porres Grey in 1974.
 Up to 20% of Black Catholics stopped practicing.